Pest Control

 • Crumbling of baseboards at the slightest pressure.

 • Stiffened doors or windows.
-Termites tend to damage structural components, this causes the house to settle or shift in a way that affects the doors and windows.
+Termites tend to damage structural components, which causes the house to settle or shift in a way that affects the doors and windows.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.